-Define Formula Data
+Define Formula with Forms Data

 Uyuni requires a file called form.yml, to describe how formula data should look within the Web UI.
-The form.yml file is used by Uyuni to generate the desired form, with values editable by a user.
+The form.yml file is used by Uyuni to generate the desired formula with forms, with values editable by a user.